ACleoni/Hotel-Reservation-System/README.md

 After dependencies are installed run yarn or npm start to start the development server.
 Default port is 1337.
 ```

+Before running the app on the simulator you must sign the provisioning profile with your Apple Id in Xcode.
+The signing process can be found in the main directory under the General Tab. <br />

 Change directores to the client/HotelReservation folder and run the following commands
 ```
 yarn install or npm install